MarcDiethelm/xtc/README.md

 <small>Windows users:  after installing reopen the CMD to get the updated path, so you can use npm.</small>

-### Node Modules dependencies
+### Installing Dependencies

-After that you can just do `npm install` in the project folder and all dependencies of the server part will be installed.
+After that you can just do `npm install` in the project folder and all dependencies of the server will be installed.
 [NPM](https://npmjs.org/) is the [node package manager](https://npmjs.org/doc/cli/npm.html).